aajb99/aajb99.github.io/_posts/2023-10-10-seaborn-tutorial.md

 As you can see in the code above, Seaborn has many functions with different uses—even ones to load in a dataset!
 Now we will be focusing on functions from the [Seaborn Cheatsheet](https://www.datacamp.com/cheat-sheet/python-seaborn-cheat-sheet).
 You can read along as you search through the sheet, but feel free to continue using it when working on data visualization.

 I want to go over some commonly-used functions in the "Categorical Plots" section.
-These functions are used to better understand categorical variables and relationships between variables. stripplot(), for instance, will help you determine the relationship between a categorical variable and a quantitative one—more or less, it is the substitution for a scatterplot in the presence of categorical data.
+These functions are primarily used to better understand categorical variables. stripplot(), for instance, will help in determining the relationship between categorical and quantitative variables.

 ```
 ---